Projects

 Friends of Catherine and Channel Lakes secured a $100,000 grant and raised close to $100,000 to fund a whole lake treatment of procellacor to reduce or eradicate Eurasian Water Milfoil in the lakes.

-Implementation Status: Implementing in May 2024
+Implementation Status: Implemented the program in May 2024

 Budget